 Video advertising is becoming an increasingly important part of digital marketing strategies.
 Consumers want to see more video, and they also pay more attention than other forms of content.
 As a result, marketers are investing more in video than ever before; 96% of current video marketers are planning to increase or maintain their current spend.

 When it comes to paid video, YouTube is an obvious choice.
-Not only do users head to YouTube specifically to watch videos, meaning they are more open to watching and engaging with video ads than on other platforms, but the platform also has over 2 billion monthly users and has recently overtaken Facebook to become the number one platform for impacting consumer behavior.
+Not only do users head to YouTube specifically to watch videos, meaning they are more open to watching and engaging with video ads than on other platforms, but the platform also has over 2 billion monthly users.

 Owned by Google, advertising on YouTube can be run on both of Google’s ad platforms: Google Ads and Display & Video 360.